Tulsa International Airport: Facilities

-As of December 31, 2019 the airport had 92,620 aircraft operations, average 253 per day: 37% commercial airline, 45% air taxi & general aviation, and 20% military.
-180 aircraft are based at the airport: 30% single-engine, 13% multi-engine, 44% jet, <1% helicopter and 12% military.
+As of August 31, 2023, the airport had 86,011 aircraft operations, average 235 per day: 40% commercial airline, 18% air taxi, 27% general aviation, and 15% military.
+133 aircraft were based at the airport: 47 single-engine, 15 multi-engine, 46 jet, 3 helicopter and 22 military.

 Terminals

 The airport has a smaller regional terminal with newly renovated concourses.
 Concourse A, which houses Allegiant, American and Delta, has 11 departure gates: A1 through A11.
 Currently, seven of those are in use.
 Concourse B, opened in 2012, has ten gates, but only seven have jet bridges.
 Southwest and United use Concourse B.

 In 2010, a renovation of the 1960s-era terminal began.
 The renovations were designed by Gensler and Benham Companies.
 Concourse B (home to Southwest and United) underwent a $17.9 million renovation between September 7, 2010 and January 18, 2012, including major HVAC replacement along with the more noticeable design changes.
 These changes include sky lights and raising the somewhat low ceilings in the concourse area, improved passenger waiting areas and gate redesigns.
 Concourse A (home to Allegiant, Delta, American and US Airways before its merger with American) subsequently underwent renovation and upgrades which were completed in 2015.